-> If they cannot find a warm spot to bask, their bodies will start to take on the temperature of the ambient air around them.
+If they cannot find a warm spot to bask, their bodies will start to take on the ambient air temperature around them.

-> Another thing you might see if your snake is getting and staying too cold is regurgitation or vomiting of their food.
+Another thing you might see if your snake is getting and staying too cold is regurgitation or vomiting of their food.

-> This will happen because their digestive systems are affected by temperatures, and if they can’t get warm enough to digest the food, it will begin to rot inside of them.
+This will happen because their digestive systems are affected by temperatures, and if they can’t get warm enough to digest the food, it will rot inside of them.

-> In an attempt to purge themselves of the rotting and spoiled food, they will regurgitate or vomit depending on the level of digestion.
+In an attempt to purge themselves of the rotting and spoiled food, they will regurgitate or vomit depending on digestion level.

-> For this reason, the snake will not go on to try and eat anything else.
+For this reason, the snake will not go on to try and eat anything else.

 They know they cannot digest anything at these temperatures, so the appetite won’t be there.